LynchLab/MAPGD/README.md

 In the near future we hope to implement the commands:

-	read                  Reads from an SQL database
-	write                 Writes to an SQL database
 	vcf                   Converts output to the popular vcf format

 Each command has a number of options that can be examined by the -h option.
 For example, to get a short help message you can type: